 How many sets of Front Squats

-It is difficult to prescribe an exact number of sets, since there are many variables to consider.
-Amongst them, the training goal, where in the season you are (you do less sets in the competitive season, than in the off-season), the training experience in years and ability to tolerate training.
+It is difficult to prescribe an exact number of sets since there are many variables to consider.
+Amongst them, the training goal, where in the season you are (you do fewer sets in the competitive season than in the off-season), the training experience in years and ability to tolerate training.

-A very common question athletes have, is ‘How much should I be able to Front Squat?’ and the answer in my opinion is ‘As much as possible as you can with proper technical execution.’
+A very common question athletes have, is ‘How much should I be able to Front Squat?’ and the answer, in my opinion, is ‘As much as possible, with proper technical execution.’

 As I discussed in the article about the Power Clean and benefits of the Power Clean, very seldom (actually never) we do an exercise for the sake of doing the exercise.
 The exercise always serves a purpose.
 This purpose could be training a movement pattern, training an energy system or training muscular activation.

-Unfortunately I have seen it too often, that training with a flawed movement pattern will result in consolidating a flawed movement pattern.
-Therefor constantly evaluating technique and striving towards technical mastery is important.
+Unfortunately, I have seen it too often, that training with a flawed movement pattern will result in consolidating a flawed movement pattern.
+Therefore constantly evaluating technique and striving towards technical mastery is important.

 How much should I be able to Front Squat for my bodyweight

-The table shows a general guideline of strength standards in the Front Squat.
+The table shows a general guideline of Front Squat strength standards.